- Faculty & Staff

 Campus & Community Children's Center!

 The Musical Journeys Program of the Fredonia School of Music is proud to announce that online registration is now available for Pathways to Music – classes for children ages 6 months through 5 years old.
-Now in its sixth year, Pathways to Music offers an exciting opportunity for children and parents to discover the joy of music while singing, moving, listening, dancing and playing.
+Established in 2010, Pathways to Music offers an exciting opportunity for children and parents to discover the joy of music while singing, moving, listening, dancing and playing.

 Designed to be developmentally age-appropriate, each class is for one child and one accompanying parent or guardian.
 Pathways to Music combines songs, finger plays, dances, bouncing and circle games, vocal and instrument exploration, lullabies and more.
 What feels like a weekly play group also encourages the development of language, motor, creative and social skills in young children.

-Three classes will be offered this fall: Pioneers (ages 6 to 24 months) will meet Saturdays from 9:30 to 10:00 a.m.; Explorers (2 and 3 year-olds) will meet Saturdays from 10:00 to 10:45 a.m.; and Adventurers (4 and 5 year olds) will meet Tuesdays from 6:15 to 7:00 p.m.
+Classes are divided into three age groups: Pioneers (ages 6 to 24 months) meeting Saturdays from 9:30 to 10:00 a.m.; Explorers (2 and 3 year-olds) meeting Saturdays from 10:00 to 10:45 a.m.; and Adventurers (4 and 5 year olds) meeting Tuesdays from 6:15 to 7:00 p.m.
 Total cost for the 10 week course is $95 for Pioneers and $125 for Explorers and Adventurers.
-Beginning September 13 and 17, all classes will be held in the gymnasium of the Campus and Community Children's Center.
+All classes are held in the gymnasium of the Campus and Community Children's Center.

 Adventurers: Tuesdays 6:15 - 7:00 p.m.